This is a detailed guide about the technical requirements to set up your White-Label platform.

 If you're having trouble setting up your SPF record, check Mail Tester to see if there is a guide available for your host or registrar.
 For additional troubleshooting assistance, contact your website’s domain provider; the process varies depending on your provider, so they will be your best resource for updating your record.

-After you set up a custom domain, your Social Media Platform will be hosted on your domain but on HTTP rather than HTTPS.
-Your Social Media Platform will now appear as ‘not secure’ on web browsers like Chrome.
-Here’s how to secure it.
+After you set up a custom domain, your White Label Platform will be hosted on your domain, but on HTTP rather than HTTPS.
+It will now appear as ‘not secure’ in web browsers like Chrome, Safari, etc.

-This is what it looks like if you’ve visited a website not secured by SSL (without HTTPS):
+And here is an example of a website not secured by SSL (without HTTPS):

 There are two ways to set up SSL on your custom domain: